SSoelvsten/bdd-benchmark/README.md

   set of cycles is obtained.

 - `binary`: Based on [[Marijn2021](#references)] with multiple tweaks by Randal
-  E. Bryant to make it for decision diagrams.
-Each cell's choice of move, i.e. each edge, is represented by a binary number with *log<sub>2</sub>(8) = 3* variables.
+  E. Bryant to adapt it to decision diagrams.
+Each cell's choice of move, i.e. each edge, is represented by a binary number with *log<sub>2</sub>(4) = 2* variables.
 Yet, this does not enforce the choice of edges correspond to a Hamiltonian Cycle.
-Hence, we further add gadgets corresponding to *if u->v then v=u+1 % N<sup>2</sup>*.
+Hence, we further add *log<sub>2</sub>(N<sup>2</sup>)*-bit binary counter gadgets.
+These encode *if u->v then v=u+1 % N<sup>2</sup>*.

-- `unary`/`one-hot`: Similar to `binary` but the edges and the gadgets of *b* bits use a one-hot encoding with *b* variables.
+- `unary`/`one-hot`: Similar to `binary` but the edges and the gadgets of *b* values use a one-hot encoding with *b* variables.
 Only one out of the *b* variables are ever set to true at the same time; the value of the gadget is the variable set to true.

-- `crt_one-hot`/`crt`: Similar to `unary` but one or more prime numbers are used for gadgets added at the end.
+- `crt_one-hot`/`crt`: Similar to `unary` but one or more prime numbers are used for the gadgets added at the end.
 By use of the Chinese Remainder Theorem, we can still be sure, we only have valid cycles at the end.
 One hopes this decreases the size of the diagram, since the number of possible values for each gadget are much smaller.

 The `time` and the `unary`/`crt_unary` encoding are designed with ZDDs in mind whereas the `binary` encoding is designed for BDDs.
 That is, using the `time`